 The Walsh house.
 Brandon invites Kelly to stay for dinner, but she declines 'cause she has plans with her mom.
 He tells her that he and Susan are headed out to Long Beach tomorrow, and Kelly says she's catching a ride with David and Donna...and that she's going to the party stag.
 Brandon remarks that Prince Carl has inexplicably outdone himself for Steve's birthday, and Kelly mulls this over for a few seconds and says, "Steve always lands in the roses.
 It's been like that his whole life."
 She then picks up a pair of Steve's sneakers 'cause she's having them bronzed for him as a birthday gift (wait - what?) just as Valerie enters the kitchen.
 Kelly says goodbye to Brandon and Valerie...and Brandon quips to Valerie about how he has fresh hope for Planet Earth 'cause of how she and Kelly are warming up to each other.
 Valerie rolls her eyes and says that Kelly seems to be enjoying her suffering a little too much...but Brandon points out that since the police are now involved in the search for Colin, they're sure to find him.
 He ambles off, and Valerie dials her voicemail and listens to a message (on speaker) from Jonesy, who's currently in Thailand.
 He tells her he's on the case of Colin the Fugitive and assures her that her bond troubles will soon be over.
 He then needlessly mentions that he found out Dylan has been chillin' in London.
 After she hangs up, she notices that Brandon has been eavesdropping from the doorway.
 Valerie asks him if he knew that Dylan was in London and most likely shacking up with Brenda, and Brandon says that Brenda never said anything 'bout that - but then, she's been on tour in Scotland.
 She must really be wowing the UK with her acting abilities.
 Valerie snidely remarks that she's only sorry Kelly left before hearing "the good news".
 Meow.

 Valerie is getting settled in her cabin when she gets a visit from a hot FBI agent, who was sent to her by Jonesy.
-He dazzles her with his in-depth knowledge of The Colin Case and says he’s confident he can find Colin and help wrap up this tedious storyline before the end of the season finale.
+He dazzles her with his in-depth knowledge of The Colin Case and says he's confident he can find Colin and help wrap up this tedious storyline before the credits start rolling.